TovbinZ/UnifiedAI/README.md

 ```

-Use multiple AI instances at once using a Batch Instance.
+Use multiple AI instances at once using a Batch instance.

 ```python